a8dx/ILO/README.md

 Completed Tasks
 ===
+* Need to fix the `grid' command in Ingrid code to boxAverage
 * Created a new .csv that contains all worst years to be called by spatial correlation section
 * Send brief write-up of Chris/Marshall's work to Chris for review - 7/2
 * Modify ggmap output to not deal with baselayer - use same syntax as for woreda/site maps